MingcheL1/Coordinate-Conversion-System/README.md

-#Monocular Vision Localization Technology for UAVs
+# Monocular Vision Localization Technology for UAVs
 Mingche Li
-#(Adlai E. Stevenson High School, Grade 11)

-#Abstract:
+## Abstract:
-#To address the UAS4STEM 2024 competition challenge (where a drone must
-identify a QR code on a 4'x4' target in the air and pick up/drop off an item), a system was designed using monocular camera-based QR recognition and vision-based localization technology.
+To address the UAS4STEM 2024 competition challenge (where a drone must identify a QR code on a 4'x4' target in the air and pick up/drop off an item), a system was designed using monocular camera-based QR recognition and vision-based localization technology.
 By using a pre-trained QR